kubernetes-sigs/external-dns/README.md

 * [Plural](https://www.plural.sh/)
 * [Pi-hole](https://pi-hole.net/)

-From this release, ExternalDNS can become aware of the records it is managing (enabled via `--registry=txt`), therefore ExternalDNS can safely manage non-empty hosted zones.
-We strongly encourage you to use `v0.5` (or greater) with `--registry=txt` enabled and `--txt-owner-id` set to a unique value that doesn't change for the lifetime of your cluster.
+ExternalDNS is, by default, aware of the records it is managing, therefore it can safely manage non-empty hosted zones.
+We strongly encourage you to set `--txt-owner-id` to a unique value that doesn't change for the lifetime of your cluster.
 You might also want to run ExternalDNS in a dry run mode (`--dry-run` flag) to see the changes to be submitted to your DNS Provider API.

-Note that all flags can be replaced with environment variables; for instance, `--dry-run` could be replaced with `EXTERNAL_DNS_DRY_RUN=1`, or `--registry txt` could be replaced with `EXTERNAL_DNS_REGISTRY=txt`.
+Note that all flags can be replaced with environment variables; for instance, `--dry-run` could be replaced with `EXTERNAL_DNS_DRY_RUN=1`.

 ## Status of providers